Alt Codes

 Does it work on Mac and Linux?

-Alt codes are Windows-specific.
-On macOS, use the <kbd class="bg-gray-100 border border-gray-300 px-2 py-0.5 rounded text-sm font-mono">Option</kbd> key combined with other keys (e.g. Option+2 = ™).
-On Linux/Ubuntu, use <kbd class="bg-gray-100 border border-gray-300 px-2 py-0.5 rounded text-sm font-mono">Ctrl+Shift+U</kbd> followed by the Unicode code in hexadecimal.
+Keep in mind that Alt codes only work on Windows.
+On macOS, the <kbd class="bg-gray-100 border border-gray-300 px-2 py-0.5 rounded text-sm font-mono">Option</kbd> key fills that role when paired with other keys (Option+2 gives you ™, for instance).
+Over on Linux/Ubuntu, press <kbd class="bg-gray-100 border border-gray-300 px-2 py-0.5 rounded text-sm font-mono">Ctrl+Shift+U</kbd> and then type the Unicode code in hexadecimal.

 Related Tools